Castles and Manor Houses on Funen in Denmark

 Where; Nyborg – Built: 1590 – Style: Renaissance

 Holckenhavn Castle is a manor house that dates back to 1590.
-The house was built over the course of 3 generations in the 16th and 17th century.
+The house was built over the course of 3 generations in the 16th and 17th centuries.
 In 1672 the manor was bought by Eiler Holck (who founded the Barony of Holckenhavn).
-The manor in still owned by the same family.
+The manor is still owned by the same family.

 Holckenhavn visitor information: The castle is rented out for events.
-But the 12 hectare park surrounding the castle are open to visitors.
+But the 12-hectare park surrounding the castle is open to visitors.